Ashutosh-Rawat/Ashutosh-Rawat/README.md

   - Includes a music player with basic functionalities and an additional artist page.

 - **Video Streaming Website (Netflix Clone)**:
-  - Live Demo
+  - Allows users to search for movies/TV shows, view details, play trailers, and get options to buy, rent, or stream movies online.
   - Created using HTML, CSS, Bootstrap, jQuery plugins, JavaScript, APIs, and other frameworks.
-  - Allows users to search for movies/TV shows, view details, play trailers, and get options to buy, rent, or stream movies online.
   - Design inspired by The Movie Database (TMDb) and uses its API to fetch movie data.

----

-## Education

-- **Bachelor of Technology in Computer Science and Engineering with specialization in Machine Learning**
-  - DIT University, Dehradun, Uttarakhand, India
-  - Graduation Year: 2023

 ---

 ## Certifications